google/bulk_fhir_tools/README.md

   `-output_prefix` is not specified, no NDJSON output will be written to local disk and the only output will be to FHIR store.

-To set up the `bcda_fetch` program to run periodically, take a look at the [documentation](docs/periodic_gcp_ingestion.md).
+To set up the `bulk_fhir_fetch` program to run periodically, take a look at the [documentation](docs/periodic_gcp_ingestion.md).